sadema/energie-inspiratie-f37aa/src/pages/contact.md

   - input_type: checkbox
     name: consent
     label: >-
-      I understand that this form is storing my submitted information so I can be contacted.
+      Ik  understand that this form is storing my submitted information so I can be contacted.
 submit_label: Send Message
 seo: